Friday, May 16, 2025

 11x14, oil on canvas panel

 This painting is available in my eBay Store.
-And, as always, you can always purchase my work directly from me.
+And, as always, you can always purchase my work directly from me if you prefer.

 For more info and to join - just click on Marla's link The Virtual Hike Painting Group .